yuhaoliu7456/CVPR2020-HAttMatting/README.md

 Code and paper is coming soon!!!<br/>

 ## News
-1. Some example images from our dataset have been uploaded.
+1. The thumbnail from our dataset have been uploaded.
 <table style="margin-left: auto; margin-right: auto;">
         <tr>
             <td>